mishwani7/MindScreen-AI/README.md

 - Multi-language support
 - Healthcare provider dashboard

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to:

-- Report bugs and suggest enhancements
-- Submit pull requests
-- Add new screening tools
-- Improve AI integration

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.